Platform-OS/platformos-check/docs/checks/missing_template.md

 # Prevent missing templates (`MissingTemplate`)

-This check exists to prevent rendering resources with the `render` tag, `section` tag (and the deprecated `include` tag) that do not exist.
+This check exists to prevent rendering resources with the `render` tag, `function` tag (and the deprecated `include` tag) that do not exist.

 ## Check Details